ddrmv/gmail-more-remover-scriptlet/README.md

 # "More" Remover Scriptlet for Gmail

-A scriptlet to remove the "More" buttons from the labels sidebar in Gmail.
+A Tampermonkey script to remove the "More" buttons from the labels sidebar in Gmail.

 ## Description